kampfschlaefer/adhs/README.md

 Almost all is on the todo list:

  - [ ] Several servers should find each other and talk to each other.
+ - [ ] Load-Balancing the communication from clients to servers
  - [ ] Autobalance of data with redundancy between servers
  - [ ] Auto-rebalance on server-failure
- - [ ] Load-Balancing from clients to servers
+ - [x] Distribution of data to all servers
+ - [x] Basic communication between servers
  - [x] Simple exists/set/get/delete operations for key-value pairs on the client